top of page

 Bowen disease / In situ SCC

-Etiology: UV radiation, HPV
+Etiology: UV radiation, HPV, arsenic exposure, immune suppression

 Appearance: irregular red/orange/brown scaly plaques